apache/flink/docs/dev/table/connectors/elasticsearch.zh.md

 * This will be replaced by the TOC
 {:toc}

-The Elasticsearch connector allows for writing into an index of the Elasticsearch search engine.
+The Elasticsearch connector allows for writing into an index of the Elasticsearch engine.
 This document describes how to setup the Elasticsearch Connector to run SQL queries against Elasticsearch.

 The connector can operate in upsert mode for exchanging UPDATE/DELETE messages with the external system using the primary key defined on the DDL.